 Statutes of World Taxpayers Associations

-These are the Statutes adopted at the founders’ meeting on 28-30 September 1988 in Washington, DC, USA, as amended by the Members’ Conferences through 26 May 2012.
+These are the Statutes adopted at the founders’ meeting on 28-30 September 1988 in Washington, DC, USA, as amended by the Members’ Conferences through 17 March 2016 in Berlin, Germany.
 In 2000 the name of the organization was changed from Taxpayers Associations International to World Taxpayers Associations.

 - Name – non-profit educational organization